Our Friend Committed Suicide

 After he was gone that night, Kosta asked me how I'd feel about letting Rich live with us until he could get back on his feet and earn enough to be able to afford someplace to live.
 Keep in mind that I didn't know much about Rich then.
 I knew Kosta highly respected his mechanical abilities.But he had also described him as someone who had a troubled life, who had moral issues, who had some pretty unsavory friends, and as someone who normally caroused at night and sometimes didn't get up until noon.

 He hadn't behaved that way when he was with us, but he did have the history in the very recent past.
 His former landlord was one of his "buddies."
 You also have to know that when we met Rich he could have passed for the young Charles Manson in his appearance.
-Let's just say his background and appearance was not the kind that inspired trust in me.
+Let's just say his background and appearance did not inspire trust.
 On the other hand, I know my husband would not have proposed this idea if he thought Rich would do us harm.
 So that next day, Rich helped us clear the room where he would sleep, and he moved in.

 A Developing Friendship